Convection velocities and velocity coupling of outer-scaled wall-pressure fluctuations in canonical turbulent boundary layers: Results and discussion

-Starting with the low $Re_{\tau}$ case in Fig.~\ref{fig7}(a), the ${{\rho}_{{p_{w}}{u}}}$ isocontour shows minimal variation across the near-wall and buffer regions (0 $<$ $y^+$ $<$ 50).
-However, near the lower bound of the logarithmic region (at $y^+ \approx 100$), the isocontour extends farther in both ${\Delta}x$ and ${\Delta}t$; the same is confirmed by the corresponding color contours at $y^+ \approx 100$.
-Beyond the logarithmic region ($y > 0.15\delta$) the correlation rapidly decays, thereby suggesting that the logarithmic region exhibits the strongest and most spatially-extended correlation.
-Notably, the trends in the inner region are a consequence of the spatially-filtered measurement of $p_w$, which is effectively only resolving the large-scale contributions.
-This filtering is crucial for unraveling the regions of the flow most strongly correlated (\emph{i.e.}, acts as a source) with large-scale $p_w$, and avoids contamination by correlations associated with the small-scale $p_w$ [that are statistically dominant at $Re_{\tau} \lesssim \mathcal{O}(10^3)$, see Fig.~\ref{fig2}(b)].
-In the high $Re_{\tau}$ case [Fig.~\ref{fig7}(b)], the qualitative behavior of the correlation contours remains similar, but the magnitude and spatial extent increase substantially (compared to the low $Re_{\tau}$ case).
-Particularly, at $y$ $\approx$ 0.15$\delta$ the ${{\rho}_{{p_{w}}{u}}}$ = 0.04 isocontour extends beyond ${\Delta}x$ $\gtrsim$ 4$\delta$ and ${\Delta}t{U_{\infty}}$ $\gtrsim$ 6$\delta$.
-This confirms an association with the very-large-scale motions/superstructures that dominate in this part of the TBL flow \citep{marusic2010,deshpande2021,baars2024,deshpande2025}.
-The present findings are consistent with previous studies describing the TBL outer region as the primary source of large-scale wall-pressure fluctuations \citep{bull1967,thomas1983,farabee1991,tsuji2007}, and provide direct quantitative support through cross-correlations of $p_w$ and $u$.
+Starting with the low $Re_{\tau}$ case in Fig.~\ref{fig9}(a), the 3D ${{\rho}_{{p_{w}}{u}}}$ isocontour shows minimal variation across the near-wall and buffer regions (0 $<$ $y^+$ $<$ 50).
+However, near the lower bound of the logarithmic region (at $y^+ \approx 100$), the 3D isocontour extends farther in both ${\Delta}x$ and ${\Delta}t$; the same is confirmed by the corresponding 2D color contours at $y^+ \approx 100$.
+Notably, these trends in the inner region are a consequence of the spatially-filtered measurement of $p_w$, which is effectively only resolving the large-scale contributions.
+This filtering is crucial for unraveling the regions of the flow most strongly correlated with large-scale $p_w$, and avoids contamination by correlations associated with the small-scale $p_w$ [that are statistically dominant at $Re_{\tau} \lesssim \mathcal{O}(10^3)$, see Fig.~\ref{fig4}(b)].
+In the relatively high $Re_{\tau}$ case [Fig.~\ref{fig9}(b)], the qualitative behavior of both the 2D and 3D correlation contours remains similar, but the magnitude and spatial extent increase substantially compared to the low $Re_{\tau}$ case.
+Particularly, at $y$ $\approx$ 0.15$\delta$ the ${{\rho}_{{p_{w}}{u}}}$ = 0.04 2D contour extends beyond ${\Delta}x$ $\gtrsim$ 4$\delta$ and ${\Delta}t{U_{\infty}}$ $\gtrsim$ 6$\delta$.
+Considering that the present streamwise array can resolve correlations up to a maximum streamwise offset of ${\Delta}x$ $\sim$ 5.1$\delta$, these long isocontours are associated with the large outer-scaled motions whose signatures are consistent with VLSMs/superstructures reported in the literature \citep{marusic2010,deshpande2021,baars2024,deshpande2025}.
+The present findings are consistent with previous studies describing the TBL outer region as the primary source of large-scale wall-pressure fluctuations \citep{bull1967,thomas1983,farabee1991,tsuji2007}, and provide quantitative support through identification of the linear coherent regions between $u$ and outer-scaled $p_w$.